 It drives me NUTS having to listen to him on the phone for hours, and I’m sure he feels the same listening to me trying to film a YouTube video (and repeating one part over and over and OVER again).

 (Talking of Youtube, we are SO CLOSE to hitting our subscriber goal.
 If you aren’t already, you can subscribe right here for free.
 We really do appreciate your support.)

 Over time, we learned to adapt how we live and work together from the road.
 I take the dog for long (long!) walks whilst he gets some work done, and he promises not to completely rewire the van or start messing with the internet whilst I am trying to work on this motorhome blog, film a youtube video (or watch the F1!)

 The point is to compromise.
-We were so used to doing things independently, in separate rooms, without even really thinking about it, that it took time to find a rhythm which worked for us when we only had one space.
+We were so used to doing things independently, in separate rooms, without even really thinking about it, that it took time to find a rhythm which worked for us as a van life couple when we only had one space.

 You will overpack for vanlife.
 Massively